 Artificial intelligence evokes high hopes.
 It can streamline processes, improve quality and eliminate the potential for human error.
 Along with the hopes come the fears, however.
 Is AI a threat to humanity?
 Whom will it replace, if anyone?
 How can we deploy it ethically?
 We spoke to the SAS Head of Data Science for UK and Ireland, Dr Iain Brown.
-He has talked about these topics with AI users in a series of target groups recently.
-On March 16 at 11h00am (CET) he will join the roundtable to share his thoughts in a virtual event for organizational leaders, Artificial Intelligence and the Ethics Mandate, organized by Forbes in collaboration with SAS.
+He has talked about these topics in a recent virtual event for organizational leaders, Artificial Intelligence and the Ethics Mandate, organized by Forbes in collaboration with SAS.

 Iain reminds us that AI is already with us in workplaces, home life and leisure.
 Three-fourths of global consumers use services or devices with embedded self-learning machines.
 Algorithms choose the news we see and suggest entertainment for us.